isomerpages/moe-ahmadibrahimsec/_admissions/E Open House.md

 environment.</p>
 </li>
 </ul>
-<p></p>
-<p>Secure your spot starting November 10th to discover if AISS is the right
-fit for your family!
+<p>Join us and find out if AISS is the right fit for your child!
 <br>
 <br><strong>Explore Our School</strong>
 <br>Use the interactive map below to familiarise yourself with our school